-The Company works with SoftBank Group Corp. on mobile communications, Yahoo!
+The Company works with SoftBank Corp., a subsidiary of SoftBank Group Corp., on mobile communications, Yahoo!
 BB, and other businesses.
 If SoftBank Group Corp. should invest in or tie up with a company offering services similar to those offered by the Company, competition within the SoftBank Group could arise in the future.
 Although we intend to proactively deal with such an eventuality by collaborating, any resultant competition within the SoftBank Group could affect our performance in some manner.